jump toRECIPE

 Bacon

-The bacon is added to a cold pan so that it cooks evenly and the fat has rendered.
+You can add the bacon to a cold pan so that it cooks evenly and the fat has rendered.
 The rendered bacon fat is used as a flavorful and rich base for the sauce.
 I like the smokiness the applewood smoked bacon adds, though it can easily be substituted with pancetta in this recipe.

 Yellow Onion